snewcomer/ember-short-number/README.md

 ember-short-number
 ==============================================================================

-Short number formatting based on cldr locale data
+Short number formatting based on cldr locale data.
+Particularly useful for statistical data, showing financial numbers in charts, and abbreviating number of ratings.

 - `1234` is converted to `1K` in English
 - `101234` is converted to `101K` in English and `101.1K` if need 1 significant digit